Cases

 Both regulations Mr. Lesh was convicted of violating were promulgated under a statute that purports to grant the Secretary of Agriculture practically unfettered legislative authority, violating the Vesting Clause of Article I of the Constitution.
 That provision places “All legislative Powers” in Congress, so agencies like USFS can only act if Congress provides an “intelligible principle” to guide their application of the law.
 The statute authorizing the Secretary of Agriculture’s criminal rulemaking provides none.

-The U.S. Court of Appeals for the Tenth Circuit did overturned NCLA client David Lesh’s conviction in July 2024.
+In July 2024, the U.S. Court of Appeals for the Tenth Circuit overturned NCLA client David Lesh’s conviction for unauthorized “work activity or service” on USFS lands. conviction in July 2024.
 The Court ruled Lesh couldn’t have known that taking photos on USFS land and posting them on Instagram would violate the rule.
-While the Tenth Circuit upheld his lack of a jury trial under the petty offense exception based on Supreme Court precedent, two judges suggested the exception may be unconstitutional and should be revisited.
+While the Tenth Circuit upheld his lack of a jury trial under the petty-offense exception based on Supreme Court precedent, two judges suggested the exception may be unconstitutional and should be revisited.

 RELEVANT MATERIALS